telerik/kendo-ui-core/docs/web/calendar/overview.md

 ### Add a Function

-The other way to disable dates is by adding a function and determine its return value as `true` for the date that is disabled:
+The other way to disable dates is by adding a function and determine its return value as `true` for the date that is disabled.

+###### Example

 ```html
     <div id="calendar"></div>